Tomev/QEL/Mermin/Mermin_readme.md

 For Mermin experiments following circuit naming convention shall be used:

 ```
-Mermin_measurements
+Mermin_measurements[_B]
 ```

-where Mermin is general name of experiments and measurements denotes what we want to measure.
+where Mermin is general name of experiments, measurements denotes what we want to measure and optional parameter B informs if barrier was used in script.
 For example

 ```